Luzerne County Historical Society: Society's mission

 The Society strives to promote and preserve Luzerne County's collective history.
 In 2000, the Society adopted a new name to better reflect its mission: the Luzerne County Historical Society.

 The Society maintains the storehouse for the collective memory of Luzerne County and its environs.
 It records and interprets the history, traditions, events, people and cultures that have directed and molded life within the region.

 Museum admission

 Throughout most of its existence, admission to the museum has been free at all times to anyone.
-As of 2024, the Luzerne County Historical Society charges an admission fee of $3.00 for children & $5.00 for adults to its downtown museum and research library.
-Members are still admitted for free.
+As of 2024, the Luzerne County Historical Society charges an admission fee of $3.00 for children and $5.00 for adults to its downtown museum and research library.
+Members are admitted for free.